unreal4u/pid/README.md

 * For next BC:
     * Deprecate already\_running in favor of alreadyRunning
     * More exceptions (view bullet point above)
+* Documentation and example for execution within a class

 Version History
 ----------